uikit/uikit-site/docs/pages/dotnav.md

 ## Usage

-The Dotnav component is perfect to create a typical slideshow navigation.
 To create a navigation with dots, use the following classes.
 This component is built with Flexbox.
 So to align a dotnav, you can use [Flex component](flex.md).

 | Class           | Description                                                                                                         |
 |-----------------|---------------------------------------------------------------------------------------------------------------------|